Many people living in Florida have purchased a Portable Generator to provide some electrical power if their primary electrical service is lost.

 7. Generator fuel is flammable.
 Store fuel (usually gasoline) in a safe container, and in a safe, cool and well ventilated place that is not in the same space as where you operate the Portable Generator.
 Never add fuel to a generator until the generator cools down.
 Better to use flashlights for a while than take a chance on a fire or explosion!

-Black Creek Services, Inc. provides on-site repairs in Middleburg, Fleming Island, Green Cove Springs, Orange Park, and Jacksonville, Florida, as well as in our shop in Middleburg, Florida.
-We can also provide pickup and delivery of your portable generator.
+Black Creek Services, Inc. provides reliable Portable Generator maintenance and repair service for clients in Middleburg, Fleming Island, Green Cove Springs, Orange Park, and Jacksonville, Florida, in our shop in Middleburg, Florida.